ShanTirmizi/Dashboard/README.md

 1. Used '#03989E' as the primary color
 2. Implemented routing functionality
-3. Added maps using leaflet js
+3. Added map using leaflet js